NicolasHHH/La-Base/README.md

 # La-Base

-1. Git_init :
+1. GitHub_init :
     A collection of essential operations of git and github
-      1. Github basics
+      1. GitHub basics
       2. Local and Remote Branches